 As parents, we want everything good for our children.
-We know we have their best interests at heart, but it can be scary to release that responsibility - and trust that others who work with our children feel the same.
+We know we have their best interests at heart, but it can be scary to release that responsibility – and trust that others who work with our children feel the same.
 That fear can lead us to question teachers, coaches, and other professionals who have an influence on our children; which can then make us seem like THAT parent.
 You know, the crazy helicopter one who teachers see coming from a mile away and opt to run & hide rather than talk to you.
 But let’s be clear.
 Advocating for your child does not make you crazy or helicopter-ish.
 It is your right and it is your duty.
-And here are 5 tips for doing it well.

 1.)
 Be Informed